milo-dixon/milo-dixon.github.io/content/database/redo-py.md

 # before he was ready
 # I spoke for him
 # I was fifteen and scared
-# I didn’t have the language for what I was
-# or what he was
-# or why the word came out like that
 #
 # none of that is an excuse
-# the program needs context
+# this program needs context
-# context doesn’t make it okay
+# context
+# doesn't change what happened
 #
-# it is not okay
+# it's not okay
 # I’m not okay
 # redo_counter += 1
 #
 # TARGET_MOMENT = "thursday, october, hallway,
-# the second before I open my mouth"
+# before I open my mouth"
 # ACTION = "lower your voice"
 # ACTION = "look at his face, his eyes, before you speak"
 # ACTION = "remember that his secret is his"